mohamedsharrif/BurgerBites/README.md

 # BurgerBites

 BurgerBites is a restaurant where you can order delicious burgers online.
-Visit our website [here](https://burger-bites-delta.vercel.app) to explore our menu and place your order.
+Visit our website [here](https://burger-bites-delta.vercel.app) to explore our menu.

 ## Technologies Used